MapoMagpie/eh-view-enhance/.assets/HELP.md

 When active, a **<🎑>** icon will appear at the bottom left of the page.
 Click it to enter the script's reading interface.

+## [Some Unresolved Issues]

+- When using Firefox to browse Twitter|X, after navigating to some pages, you need to refresh the page for this script to work on that page.
+- When using Firefox to browse Twitter|X, the download function of this script may not work.

 ## [Can the Script's Entry Point or Control Bar be Relocated?]

 Yes!
 At the bottom of the configuration panel, there's a **Drag to Move** option.
 Drag the icon to reposition the control bar anywhere on the page.